Covering many points with a small-area box

-Note that the results in~(a) are the basis for the results in~(b).
-At a high-level, the approach can be summarized as follows.
-First, we design an algorithm to solve the problem whose running time is roughly linear in the size of the input, but may have a higher dependency on the optimal output value.
-Then, to get a $(1-\eps)$-approximation, we use random sampling to reduce the target value to $O((1/\eps^2)\log n)$ and use the general algorithm.
-A similar high-level approach is used for example in~\cite{AgarwalHRSSW02,AronovH08,CabelloDP13,BergCH09}.

-If we knew the aspect ratio of an optimal rectangle, we could rescale one axis to find the optimal square, which is very similar to the problem with disks.
-Similarly, if we had, say, a $2$-approximation to the aspect ratio of the optimal rectangle, then we could rescale one axis and reduce the search to fat rectangles.
-In this scenario, finding a smallest square gives a constant-factor approximation to the optimum fat rectangle, and using a grid approach, like in Har{-}Peled and Mazumdar~\cite{Har-PeledM05}, we only need to solve $O(n/k)$ instances of size $O(k)$, which can be done in roughly $O(nk^2)$ time.
-Thus, we can search for the optimal rectangle with constant fatness in roughly $O(nk^2)$ time.
+The problems that we are interested in, where we want to find an optimal box of arbitrary aspect ratio, are relatively easy if we make certain assumptions about the input.
+For instance, if we were given the aspect ratio of an optimal box, we could rescale one axis to reduce the problem to finding an optimal square, a problem that is very similar to the problem for disks.
+Similarly, if we had, say, a $2$-approximation to the aspect ratio of the optimal box, then we could rescale one axis and reduce the search to fat boxes.
+In this scenario, finding a smallest square box gives a constant-factor approximation to the optimum fat box, and using a grid approach, like in \mbox{Har-Peled} and Mazumdar~\cite{Har-PeledM05}, we only need to solve $O(n/k)$ instances of size $O(k)$, which can be done in roughly $O(nk^2)$ time.
+Thus, we can search for the optimal box with constant fatness in roughly $O(nk^2)$ time.
 Also, if we assume that the coordinates are integers between $0$ and a bound $U$, this approach allows us to compute $\optarea(P,k)$ in roughly $O(nk^2 \log U)$ time, by trying $O(\log U)$ different aspect ratios in geometric progression.